Which is the best way to build your home theater speaker system? Find out if you should buy a complete speaker package

 Even if you are starting from scratch with no existing speakers, buying separate surround sound speakers allows you to initially spend more of your budget on the most important speakers like the center and fronts, and less money on the less important speakers like the surrounds.

 For example, for one of the most important speakers like the center, you might want to initially spend big on something like the Klipsch RP-504C reference premiere center channel speaker shown above, and less on the surrounds.

 Over time, you can upgrade the surrounds to match the quality of the center and front speakers.

 So as you can see, buying separate speakers allows you more flexibility as to where you spend your money – and you will probably end up with a higher quality speaker system than you could afford in one go.

 The downside to buying separate speakers?

 Well, it will take a bit more work on your part to source and match the speakers to fit into your existing system.

 However, many speaker manufacturers now offer a range of quality speakers as separates, so you may just be able to upgrade to a better quality model from the same line offered by that manufacturer – which should ensure consistency in design, specifications and sound.

-So we can now see why there is a choice to be made between buying a speaker package and buying separates.
+You now understand why there is a choice to be made between buying a speaker package and buying separates.

 The advantage of a package is that it is easier to put together a speaker system that will work well with your amplifier/receiver but will also have a consistent look and sound.